leom-ufpr/CLBP_tEFAM/README.md

 load([outPath 'featureMatrixTest.m']);
 ```

 You may also export descriptors as a CSV file.
-The `group` column in the resulting CSV file numerically codes the taxa.
+The `group` column in the resulting CSV file numerically codes the taxa:
 ```
 exportTDCSV(metaData, featureMatrix, outPath, 'featureMatrixTest.csv');
 ```